aces/Loris/README.md

  * PHP <b>5.6</b> (php5 php5-mysql php5-gd php5-sqlite)
  * php5-json (for Debian/Ubuntu distributions)
  * Package manager (for LINUX distributions)
- * Composer : should be installed with --no-dev option
+ * Composer : should be run with --no-dev option

-<b>Important:</b>Only PHP 5.6 is supported for LORIS 16.0  Composer should be installed with --no-dev option unless you are an active LORIS developer.
+<b>Important:</b>Only PHP 5.6 is supported for LORIS 16.0  Composer should be run with --no-dev option unless you are an active LORIS developer.

 Consult the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) page on this [Install process](https://github.com/aces/Loris/wiki/Install-Script) for more information.